jonathangranskog/lykta/README.md

 ### Building

 This project uses CMake version 3.12 or higher for building.
-Everything should work automatically on Windows and Linux (not tested), but on OS X some additional work is necessary.
+Everything should work automatically on Windows and Linux with the correct version of CMake, but on OS X some additional work is necessary.

 The project requires Embree to be installed on the computer and discoverable by CMake.
 Follow the installation instructions at: https://embree.github.io/downloads.html